MichaelJames0913/Java/helloWorld/readme.txt

 My First java Program !!!

-Is is not my very first hello world, but what is important about this version is the organization in the directory, the source file are separate from the class files a way to do this is to use this line in the terminal.
+This is not my very first hello world, but what is important about this version is the organization in the directory, the source file is separate from the class file a way to do this is to use this line in the terminal.

 	javac -d ../classes hello.java